 This chart shows the total dollar volume through the Lending Loop Marketplace since it launched in October 2015.
-The data includes a gap between Q1 - 16 and Q4 - 16 reflecting the time Lending Loop paused to complete registration with the securities regulators.*
+The data includes a gap between Q1 - 16 and Q4 - 16 reflecting the time Lending Loop paused to complete registration.*

 Loan Performance by Risk Band